MisaOgura/flashtorch/README.md

 With training, the model now achieves 98.7% test accuracy.
 But _why_?
 What is it that it's seeing now, that it wasn't before?

-The network has _learnt to shift its focus_ on the mottle patten within flower cups!
-In it's world's view, that is the most distinguishing things about this object, which I think closely align with what _we_ deem the most unique trait of this flower.
+The network has _learnt to shift its focus_ on the mottled patten within flower cups!
+In its world's view, that is the most distinguishing things about this object, which I think closely align with what _we_ deem the most unique trait of this flower.

 ![Transfer learning post](examples/images/transfer_learning_post.png)